Search Railroad Sites For:

 The look back after passing through it.

-Another look back as we round the 12 degree loop below Fir/La Veta Pass.
+Another look back as the train rounded the 12 degree loop below Fir/La Veta Pass.

 The view looking down at where we had been.
-We all unloaded for a very unique Photo Runby at Fir.
+We all detrained for a very unique Photo Runby at Fir.

-The first shot is the train backing by our photo line.
-We all moved over to the watch the train back around the loop and pass below us.
+The first photograph I took was the train backing by our photo line.
+Then everyone moved over to the watch the train back down around the loop and pass below us.

 Still backing down out of the loop.